-1 This Statement is often abbreviated to the "ExCS".
+&lt;sup>1This Statement is often abbreviated to the "ExCS".

-2 The gas National Transmission System
+&lt;sup>2 The gas National Transmission System

-3 For the avoidance of doubt, references to Obligated Exit Capacity can be taken to mean Technical Interconnection Point Capacity where it regards Interconnection Points.
+&lt;sup>3 For the avoidance of doubt, references to Obligated Exit Capacity can be taken to mean Technical Interconnection Point Capacity with regards to Exit Interconnection Points.

-4 For the purpose of this Statement, references to NTS Exit Points can be taken to include Interconnection for the release of any Exit Capacity made available as a result of exit capacity revision will be in accordance with this Statement.
+&lt;sup>4 For the purpose of this Statement, references to NTS Exit Points can be taken to include Interconnection Points where it regards consideration as a donor NTS Exit Point.

+for the release of any Exit Capacity made available as a result of exit capacity revision will be in accordance with this Statement.